Today I’m going to talk about how to get through the holidays without feeling gross when January hits.

 If you know your body doesn’t do well after eating pie, leave it on the table and try something else instead.
 I know I don’t feel well after eating regular cake and cookies so I don’t bother eating them.
 This isn’t a matter of depravation—it’s a way of listening to our bodies to find out what it really needs to be happy.

 9. Don’t stress about all this stuff: This might be a lot of information for you, but try not to stress about it.
-I like to look at it as nourishing our bodies first, leaving room for a little treat in the end.
+I like to look at it as nourishing our bodies first, leaving room for a little treat at the end of dinner.

-Try not to regret something you’ve eaten over the holidays—take it as a learning experience.
+Try not to regret or feel guilty about something you’ve eaten over the holidays—take it as a learning experience.
 Ask yourself: Why did I eat that?
 How did it make me feel?
 Was I even hungry when I ate it?
 Did I feel pressure to eat it?

 Everything takes time so if you can, do one step at a time like starting your day with lemon water and you might be surprised where it takes you!